Getting Your Account Configured

 Once A Ticket Is Submitted...

-When you first open a ticket, its status will be set to 'New' until someone from our team takes it, at which point it will be set to 'Open.'
+When you first open a ticket, its status will be set to 'New' until someone from our team takes it; at this point, it will be set to 'Open.'

-If the ticket is sent back to you with a 'Pending' status, it means we are looking for additional information from you to investigate and resolve the issue.
+If the ticket is sent back to you with a 'Pending' status, we seek additional information from you to investigate and resolve the issue.

 Once you have provided that information, you can submit the ticket with 'Open' status.
 Once the issue has been resolved, you/we can set the status to 'Solved.'